Getting Started

 To launch Weasis from various contexts:

-If certain web frameworks (e.g. WIKI) or contexts only support HTTP protocols, you can use a URL redirection starting with https://.
-A tool such as Weasis PACS Connector can assist with this.
+If certain web frameworks (e.g., WIKI) or contexts only support HTTP protocols, you can use a URL redirection starting with https://.
+A tool such as Weasis PACS Connector can help with this.

 2. From the Command Line: Utilize the appropriate Weasis command from the terminal: